The Best Modeling Amps for Guitar - Combo All Under $1000

 Alexander Briones

-I've written about and researched music gear for many years, while also serving as a music director at my local church, in addition to teaching guitar, bass and mentoring young musicians.
+I have been writing about and researching music gear for many years, all while serving as a music director at my local church.
+I engage in guitar playing and singer-songwriter stints, in addition to mentoring young musicians and teaching guitar and bass.

 I consider myself a tone connoisseur - given the chance, I'd play on a good tube amp any day.
 But I'm also practical, I prefer the portability and reliability of amp modelers and guitar processors.
 My son currently has a Fender Mustang II amp, which I also practice on from time to time.
 While the tone is not anything to write home about, it does sound good and gets the job done.